chaoss/wg-dei/focus-areas/project-and-community/issue-label-inclusivity.md

 ## Objectives

-*__Newcomer Friendly__*: Issues include appropriately labeled issues (e.g, “good first issue”, “newcomer-friendly”) for a new contributor to start with
+*__Newcomer Friendly__*: Issues include appropriately labelled issues (e.g, “good first issue”, “newcomer-friendly”) for a new contributor to start with.

 *__Mentor Availability__*: Issues identify a mentor who can provide guidance and help with the review process of a particular issue (e.g., “Mentor Available” tag)